linked-db/linked-ql/README.md

 * The programmatic `tx.createNamespace()` call above is equivalent to `db.query('CREATE SCHEMA remote')`, but it lets us add the concept of **foreign origin**
 * `remote` is a **real local namespace (schema)** that can have tables and views (`VIEWS`) just like a regular namespace
-* The difference is what happens when you create a view: **they will mirror tables in the remote database instead of mirror tables in the local database**
+* The difference is what happens when you create a view inside it: those views will automatically resolve from the remote origin instead of the local database

 Think of the **views** + **foreign origin** combination as the way to mirror remote data sources.